ktzanev/venir-labopp/en.md

 [![metro-m2]{:.map title="Map how to come from the metro to the M2 building"}][metro-m2]

-Walk along the metro (skytrain here) towards (south) the next station ("4 Cantons") until the large cylindrical building under construction (the University Library) appears on your left.
+Walk along the metro (skytrain here) towards (south) the next station ("4 Cantons") until the large cylindrical building (the University Library) appears on your left.
 At this point you should see the M1 building on your right recognisable by the large radio transmission antenna on its roof.

 ## Paul Painlevé lab and the Math department
 {: #lille-l }